joomengine/jcb-documentation/056-How-to-use-the-file-field-type-to-upload-a-file-in-JCB.md

 * Always implement server-side validation for uploads.
 * Use `JFile` and `JFolder` classes to move and clean files securely.
 * Add helper methods to keep your model clean and reusable.
-* Use JCB’s **Custom PHP sections** to safely include custom logic during compilation.
+* Use JCB's **Custom PHP sections** to safely include custom logic during compilation.